 It will also give you the drive and motivation to do what matters to you and stop worrying about what could have been because you’re now focussing on the future and what could be.
 And that’s way more exciting and will surely make you more joyful!

 ‘Seek ye FIRST the kingdom of God and His righteousness, and all these things shall added unto you’Matthew 6:33

 Intentionally start your day with God.
 Even a short prayer thanking God for waking you up and committing your day will do.
 And read one Bible verse that you can remember and meditate on all day.

 I always read the Youversion app ‘Verse of the day’.
+It’s delivered to my inbox daily.
 Starting my day with God always makes me more joyful

 3. Work towards your goals and dreams in the morning

-It’s helped me prioritise and make time for what matters in my life.
+Waking up early has helped me prioritize and make time for what matters in my life.
 And it brings me so much joy.
 Working on your goals and dreams requires you to be very intentional about your time.